How Many People Use PayPal? 20+ PayPal Statistics for 2026

 The Takeaway

-These PayPal statistics confirm that the payment processing company remains the market leader by a country mile and continues to grow in membership numbers and revenue alike.
+These statistics confirm that the payment processing company remains the market leader by a country mile and continues to grow in membership numbers and revenue alike.
 The company’s accessibility, speed, familiarity, and global presence make it a firm hit with users from all demographics.

 Whether you’re a business owner looking to accept online payments or a consumer hoping to use peer-to-peer and consumer-to-business payments, PayPal is the answer.